Smartphones are probably the most useful gadgets ever designed but, unfortunately, not the safest.

 1. Always use antivirus

-Make sure your phone has active antivirus software and don't forget to regularly update it.
+Make sure your phone has active antivirus software, and don't forget to update it regularly.

 2. Use a VPN

 Use a VPN to encrypt your online traffic and hide your IP.

 If you use a VPN, hackers won’t be able to match your VPN-assigned IP with your actual digital identity, which prevents hackers from intercepting your personal data.

 A virtual private network also solidly encrypts your traffic so that no one could dig into your sensitive information.

 3. Use only trusted websites